Retro-li: Small-Scale Retrieval Augmented Generation Supporting Noisy Similarity Searches and Domain Shift Generalization: Faiss Index

 Maximum inner product search (MIPS) goes through all the vectors in a database, computes the inner product with the query vector, and returns k vectors with the largest inner product.
 This is linear in the number of entries of the database, thus entirely impractical for databases consisting of millions or even billions of entries.
 Performing such a search is recommended only when the quality of the retrieved neighbors is crucial and the search time is less critical.

 In order to reduce the search time, we must reduce the search scope.
-This can be done through locality sensitivity hashing (LSH), which is the method employed by ScaNN.
+This can be done through locality sensitivity hashing (LSH).
 LSH works by hashing the vectors into b buckets, aiming to group similar vectors based on the hash function.
 Therefore, it might perform sub-optimally if the vectors are poorly distributed.
 Moreover, it is highly sensitive to the number of buckets b and the hash function.

 We can also reduce the scope by adopting an inverted vector files (IVF) approach, like \textsc{Faiss} does.
 An IVF index clusters the vectors into c centroids, where each vector is assigned to one centroid.
 Upon receiving a query, we search $nprobe$ of those c cells to find the nearest neighbors.
 This reduces the search time while preserving good performance.
 However, an IVF index requires that we train it in order to identify optimal centroids.